vitorm04/docs.pt-br/docs/framework/unmanaged-api/alink/emitassemblycustomattribute-method.md

 ## <a name="parameters"></a>Parâmetros
  `AssemblyID`
- ID do assembly.
+ ID of the assembly.

  `FileToken`
- Arquivo que rearquivou o atributo.
-Pode ser NULL se `AssemblyID` não indicar um netmodule não associado.
+ File that defiles the attribute.
+Can be NULL if `AssemblyID` does not indicate an unbound netmodule.

  `tkType`
- Tipo do atributo personalizado.
+ Type of the custom attribute.

  `pCustomValue`
- Dados de valor personalizado.
+ Custom value data.

  `cbCustomValue`
- Comprimento dos dados do valor personalizado.
+ Length of custom value data.

  `bSecurity`
- TRUE se o atributo personalizado estiver relacionado à assinatura de assembly.
+ TRUE if the custom attribute is related to assembly signing.

  `bAllowMulti`
- TRUE se vários atributos forem emitidos.
+ TRUE if multiple attributes are to be emitted.

-## <a name="return-value"></a>Valor de retorno
+## <a name="return-value"></a>Valor retornado
- Retornará S_OK se o método tiver sucesso.
+ Returns S_OK if the method succeeds.

 ## <a name="requirements"></a>Requisitos
- Requer ALink. h
+ Requires alink.h

 ## <a name="see-also"></a>Consulte também